Greenway's grunter

 Greenway's grunter (Hannia greenwayi) is a species of freshwater ray-finned fish, a grunter from the family Terapontidae.
 It is endemic to the northern part of Western Australia.
+The type locality is the Hann River at Moll Gorge; the generic name refers to the type locality.

 Description

 Greenway's grunter is a small, slender golden to silvery-grey grunter which is covered in large scales, each with a dark margin and a dark blotch on the lower part of the caudal fin.
 The juveniles have a dark spot at base of the soft-rayed part of the dorsal and anal fin bases.
 The larger adult fish may develop thick, fleshy, lips and when caught individuals may show broad, vertical bars.
 This species has a maximum standard length of 14 cm, although 8 cm is a more common standard length.

 Distribution

 Greenway's grunter is endemic to the Kimberley region of Western Australia where it occurs in the Fitzroy River system and Isdell and Calder rivers.

 Habitat and biology

 The adults of Greenway's grunter are found in moderately to swiftly flowing streams in both clear and turbid water where there is a mixed substrate of sand and rock.
 Its biology is little known, but in 1969 a collection of 100 specimens of this fish suggested that are found in fast flowing rapids where the water was green in colour and the visibility was as low as 30 cm.
 It is an omnivorous species feeding on algae and small invertebrates.
 The eggs are guarded and fanned by the male parent.
 It is thought likely that this species spawns in the wet season.